Table of contents

 Who am I kidding?
 I own every Lindsey paperback she wrote in the 20th century.

 “With my life comes my heart, yours now to crush or cherish as you will.
-It is my hope you will have a care in keeping both.”KEEPER OF THE HEART by JOHANN LINDSEY
+It is my hope you will have a care in keeping both.”KEEPER OF THE HEART by JOHANNA LINDSEY

 Changing Times and Farewell

-However, sad to say, I was not as enamored with her later works as I had been with the books she released in her first twenty years.
-From time to time, I would purchase one as an e-book, but something special was missing.
-After the year 2000’s tepid offering, The Heir, I found Lindsey had fallen off my automatic must-buy list.
+However, sad to say, I was not as super enamored with the books in the last of her career s as I had been with her earlier works.
+From time to time, I would purchase a new one as an e-book, but something special was missing.
+After 2000’s tepid offering, The Heir, I found Lindsey had fallen off my automatic must-buy list.